keidrun/fantasy-utils/README.md

 ## Description

 This provides small utilities to complement the lack of a functional library like  [ramda](https://github.com/ramda/ramda "ramda") or  [lodash](https://github.com/lodash/lodash "lodash").
-It includes both pure and impure functions and fullfill a easy point-free style programming.
+It includes both pure and impure functions and fullfill an easy point-free style programming.
 Of cource, all utilities are curried.

 An example is below.